avular-robotics/user-container/README.md

 The user container is available on the Origin by default at `/data/user/containers`.
 If you want to update the user container files, or restore the user container to its default state, you can follow the following steps:

 1. SSH into the Origin
-2. Remove the current user container files

 > [!WARNING]
-> This will remove all files in the user container directory.
+> The next step will remove all files in the user container directory.
 Make sure to back up any files you want to keep.
+2. Remove the current user container files

     ```bash
     rm -rf /data/user/containers
     ```

 3. Clone the user container files to the Origin
     ```bash
     git clone --branch origin https://github.com/avular-robotics/user-container.git /data/user/containers